 The Magic Strings of Frankie Presto is the latest of his novels and he has infused music to his narrative that makes it more lively and vivid.
 On Magic Strings the narrator is not a human being, but the “music.”
 Music narrates the life of Frankie Presto from his early beginnings being raised by a blind music teacher until his rise to stardom.
 This Forrest Gump-like story succeeds in telling an incredible and touching story of love, persistence, destiny, struggles, victory, and failures.
 This book is one of my most favorite books of 2015.

 2. Five People You Meet In Heaven

 “All endings are also beginnings.
 We just don’t know it at the time.”

 The story is about Eddie’s journey on the afterlife.
 After he died from a tragic accident, he encounters five people who has touched his life one way or another during his lifetime.
 Each person he meets has some story to tell that has changed Eddie’s life knowingly or unknowingly.
 This touching story may be about the afterlife, but, it will definitely change how you see things on your life.
 It’s a lovely tale of love, redemption, and simple joys of living.

-1. Tuesday With Morrie
+1. Tuesdays With Morrie

 “Death ends a life, not a relationship.”